 "And because, we (all of us) have been made for goodness.
 We have been made for God, for laughter, we have been made for gentleness, we have been made for caring, for sharing, for compassion."1

 Is this true?
-God, the source of our lives, says "yes."
-With intention and foresight, God did indeed create us for goodness.
+God, the originator of our lives, says "yes."
+Our lives have greater purpose than survival.

 "He has told you, O man, what is good; and what does the Lord require of you, but to do justice, and to love kindness, and to walk humbly with your God."3